Eric Morecambe: Two of a Kind: 1961–1968

 In 1961, Lew Grade offered the duo a series for the London-based ITV station ATV.
 Entitled Two of a Kind, it was written by Dick Hills and Sid Green.
 An Equity strike halted that show, but Morecambe and Wise were members of the Variety Artists' Federation, then a separate trade union unaffiliated with Equity.
 Green and Hills later appeared in the series as "Sid" and "Dick".

 The sixth Morecambe and Wise series for ATV was planned from the start to be aired in the United Kingdom as well as exported to the United States and Canada.
 It was taped in colour and starred international guests, often American.
 Prior to its British run, it was broadcast in North America by the ABC network as a summer replacement for re-runs of The Hollywood Palace, under the title The Piccadilly Palace, from 20 May to 9 September 1967.
 All but two episodes of this series are now believed to be lost, with the surviving two episodes existing only as black-and-white copies, bearing the UK titles.

 The duo had appeared in the US on The Ed Sullivan Show.
 In 1968, Morecambe and Wise left ATV to return to the BBC.

+The duo made three films for the Rank Organisation which were successful in Britain.

 With the BBC: 1968–1978

 While Morecambe was recuperating from a heart attack, Hills and Green, who believed that Morecambe would probably never work again, quit as writers.
 Morecambe and Wise were in Barbados at the time and learned of their writers' departure only from the steward on the plane.
 John Ammonds, the show's producer, replaced Hills and Green with Eddie Braben.
 Theatre critic Kenneth Tynan stated, Braben made Wise's character a comic who was not funny, while Morecambe became a straight man who was funny.
 Braben made them less hostile to one another.

-Morecambe and Wise did annual BBC Christmas shows from 1968 to 1977, with the 1977 show having an estimated audience of 28,385,000, although at a time when there were only three UK television channels.
+Morecambe and Wise did annual BBC Christmas shows from 1968 to 1977, with the 1977 show having an estimated audience of 28,385,000.
 They were one of the most prominent comedy duos in British popular culture and in 1976 were both appointed OBEs.
 (Morecambe's wife, Joan, received an OBE in 2015 for her work with children's charities.)